space-sh/ssh/README.md

-Setup sshfs onto a remote machine, possibly via a jump host.
+Setup sshfs onto a remote machine, possibly via jump host(s).

 ### Parameters:
-- $1: flags
+- $1: remotepath, path on remote server to mount
-- $2: user
+- $2: localpath, local path to mount to
-- $3: host
+- $3: host address, or many space separated addresses if using jump hosts.
+- Last address is the final destination host.
-- $4: port
+- $4: Optional matching list of user names.
-- $5: keyfile
+- $5: Optional matching list of key files.
-- $6: remotepath
-- $7: localpath
+- $6: Optional matching list of ports. e.g. "223 22 222"
+- $7: Optional matching list of flags. e.g. "q q q"
+- $8: Optional shell to use on remote side, leave empty for default
+- login shell. e.g. "sh" or "bash".
+- $9: Optional command to execute on server, leave blank for interactive shell.

+- The parameter lists do not have to be as long as the "hosts" list, if they
+- are not then no or a default value is used.
+- To put an item in the middle of a list as empty use ''.

 ### Expects:
-- SSHJUMPHOST: optional - set to use ProxyCommand to connect to the indented host.
-- SSHJUMPPORT: optional
-- SSHJUMPUSER: optional
-- SSHJUMPKEYFILE: optional
 - SUDO: optional - set to "sudo" to use sudo.

+### Returns:
+- non-zero on error